 The Timeline Window contains all of the media elements that are being used in the current composite and this is where new media elements, such as text or other 2D or 3D shapes, are added to the current project.
 Parameters related to any object selected in the timeline are displayed in the Controls Window and the output from the Timeline Window is displayed in the Composite Window.
 All of the layers in the Timeline have sub-layers, which are made visible by clicking on the triangle to the left of all elements in the timeline.

 In this section, we will look at the various settings available in the Project Setting window, as well as the Preferences panel, which allow for detailed customization of both your project as well as the User Interface.
 NOTE: All tutorials and examples in this guide are based off of the default Title Studio layout and project settings.

-The Project Settings Window allows for customization of project size, duration, frame rate and other features.
-When Title Studio is launched from a host, such as Adobe After Effects, many of these parameters are pulled directly from the host itself, so that it matches the original composition.
+The Project Settings Window, accessible from the Edit pulldown menu, allows for customization of project size, duration, frame rate and other features.
+When Title Studio is launched from any supported host, such as Avid Media Composer or Adobe Premiere Pro, many of these parameters are automatically pulled directly from the host itself, so that it matches the original composition

-The Preferences Panel contains controls to customize the look and feel of Title Studio.
+The Preferences Panel, accessible from the Edit pulldown menu, contains controls to customize the look and feel of Title Studio.
 In addition to the basic UI layout, various rendering features may be adjusted, hot keys can be assigned and GPU information can be reviewed.

 The Toolbar contains a number of tools which can be used to interact with objects in the timeline.
 There are also options to quickly switch views so that you can more easily interact with cameras or lights in the scene.
 There are also content creation tools such as geometric primitive shapes, the pen top for user defined path shapes and the new on-screen text tool.

 The Info Window contains detailed information on various aspects of your project including color values, render speed and the x/y co-ordinates of the cursor.